elainekiruba/PROJECT-K-MEANS-CLUSTER/README.md

 📌 Project Description
               This project performs clustering on a dataset using the K-Means algorithm.
 It identifies distinct groups in the data and visualizes the results.
   This is a simple Python project demonstration K-Means Clustering using the `sklearn` library.

  📁 Files Included

-- `kmeans_clustering.py` – Main script to run K-Means
-- `\Live_20210128.csv"` – Input dataset
-- `output/clusters.png` – Output image of clustered data
+- `K-Means clustering.ipynb`: Interactive notebook
-- `notebooks/kmeans_demo.ipynb` – Optional: Jupyter Notebook version of the project
+- `kmeans_clustering.py`: Script version of the project
+- `facebook_live_sellers_in_thailand.csv`: Dataset used
+- `README.md`: Project overview
+- `Requirements.txt`: Required packages

 📊 Customer Segmentation using K-Means Clustering